The Truth about the IRS 10-Year Statute of Limitations on Back Taxes

 Can You Wait Out the IRS?

 Yes, you could technically wait out the IRS.
 If you can fly under the radar for 10 years, you won’t have to pay your tax bill once it expires.
-However, this can be difficult and financially damaging.
+However, this can be difficult and financially damaging, and also nearly impossible.
+The IRS gets aggressive with its collections when the CSED is near.
+Here are some actions they may take to pressure you:

 The bottom line is that it can be possible to wait out the IRS, but in most cases, doing so will hurt you financially and/or cause you more stress than it’s worth.

 Are you struggling with tax debts?
-Dealing with collection actions on a debt you thought was expired?
+Dealing with collection actions on a debt you thought had expired?
 Has the IRS calculated your collection statute expiration date correctly?
-If any of these questions apply to you, contact the experienced tax attorneys at Wiggam Law today.
-Note that although the IRS suspended many collection actions during COVID, as of 2024, the agency is sending out Letter LT38, followed by more collection notices and intensifying collection actions.
+We can help.

 Schedule a Consultation